PhilipAmtrup/FLEXCHARGE-app/README.md

 2. Tap on the file to start the installation.
 3. Follow the on-screen prompts to complete the installation.

+After installing the `.apk` file, follow these steps to launch and use the app:

-### Step 4: Launch the App
+### Step 4: Locate the App
+1. Open the **App Drawer** on your Android device.
+This is where all installed apps are displayed.
+2. Look for the app icon with the name of the app.

+### Step 5: Open the App
-Once the installation is complete, you can find the app in your app drawer.
-Tap the app icon to start using it!
+1. Tap the app icon to launch it.
+2. The app will load and display its home screen.

+### Step 6: Start Using the App
+- You can now explore and use the app as designed!

 ---